chuanqisun/htmaa-2025/src/posts/final-project/index.md

 4. LED lighting.
 How do make a ring that lights up around the TRRS socket?
 5. The CBA electronics shop inventory doesn't match what the website says.
 For example, the ESP32s are out of stock but the website didn't reflect that.

-And here are the things I can prototype now:
+And here were the things I could prototype next:

 1. Play voice from ESP32 over WiFi
 2. Capture sound from ESP32 over WiFi